Improve the Effect of the Match of Leader Follower Optimism with Mindfulness

 By John M. de Castro, Ph.D.

-In today’s Research News article “Mind–Body Interactions and Mindfulness Meditation in Diabetes.”
-(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5954593/ ), Priya and Kalra review and summarize the published research literature on the effectiveness of meditation-based practices for patients with diabetes.
-They report that the research found that meditation produces changes to the brain areas that reduce the physiological and psychological responses to stress and this improves emotion regulation and coping responses to the disease and overall feelings of well-being.
+In today’s Research News article “Therapeutic Role of Yoga in Type 2 Diabetes.”
+(See summary below or view the full text of the study at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6145966/ ), Raveendran and colleagues review and summarize the published research studies of the effectiveness of yoga practice for the treatment of Type 2 diabetes.
+They report that the research suggests that yoga practice produces beneficial changes in the behavior, psychology, and physiology of patients with Type 2 diabetes.

 CMCS – Center for Mindfulness and Contemplative Studies